john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 - do not start with a number
 - are not the same name as a built-in function (like `print`)

 Notice also that every function should have a short 1 to 5 line comment block, describing what it does.
 This helps you remember anything tricky about the function when you come back to it next year.
-And it also helps speed along the process of reading your code for anyone else that works with it.
+And it also really speeds up reading your code, if anyone else should look at it.

 #### Example Functions